DARJEELING TOURISM | TOURIST PLACES TO VISIT & TOUR PACKAGES

 Peak Season: March to May

 Darjeeling Weather: Summer: Maximum - 26°C and Minimum - 9°C

 Winter: Maximum - 15°C and Minimum - -2°C

 At a distance of 65 km from Siliguri, 98 km from Gangtok, 109 km from Jalpaiguri, 371 km from Manipur, 502 km from Guwahati, 503 km from Patna and 507 km from Kolkata, Darjeeling is a charming hill station located in the Shivalik hills of the lower Himalayas in West Bengal, India.
-Situated at an altitude of 6,700 feet, Darjeeling is one of the most popular hill stations in India and among the best places to visit in West Bengal.
+Situated at an altitude of 6,700 feet, Darjeeling is one of the most popular hill stations in India and among the must include places in your honeymoon tour packages.

 The name Darjeeling comes from two Tibetan words 'Dorje', meaning thunderbolt and 'ling', means a place or land.
 Before being invaded by the Gorkhas of Nepal in the 1790s, Darjeeling was largely under the Kingdom of Sikkim and native tribes named Lepchas were the original inhabitants of the place.
 Under the Sugauli Treaty of 1815 CE, Nepal yielded one-third of their lands to the British, who established Darjeeling as the summer capital of Bengal Presidency.
 During 19th century AD, they set up a sanatorium and a military depot in Darjeeling.
 Later, extensive tea plantations were established in the region by the British.
 After independence, in 1947, Darjeeling was merged with West Bengal.